AndyQ/MyPrototyper/README.markdown

 MyPrototyper is released under the MIT licence.

-There is a correspoinding playback sample app which can be used for playback of MyPrototyper data files only.
+There is a corresponding playback sample app which can be used for playback of MyPrototyper data files only.
 This can be found at https://github.com/AndyQ/MyPrototyperPlayer

 ##License##